 We ask all our users to register for an account to get access to our training portfolio.
 You will also have the option during registration to sign up for direct email alerts for appropriate courses and other training opportunities.

-During the registration process we ask you to complete a small number of multiple-choice questions designed to assess your current skill-level in the various training areas, and your motivation for taking the training.
+Following the test we will ask you to complete a small number of multiple-choice questions designed to assess how useful you found the training and offer you the option to give us feedback.
+If you took the training we encourage you to take the survey so we can improve it for future generations.
 The survey only takes a couple of minutes to complete.

-We use the information from the pre- and post-training surveys to help us better understand the needs of our user community and to identify areas where we can improve and more closely target our training offering to those needs.
+We use the information from the survey to help us better understand the needs of our user community and to identify areas where we can improve and more closely target our training offering to those needs.
 Our aim is to continually develop and innovate DiRAC’s training offering as those needs evolve.

 The information you give will not be shared with anyone outside our small training team and we will never share your personal contact information with any external organisation.
-Once matched-up, your responses to the pre- and post-training surveys are fully anonymised before any analysis is undertaken.
+Once matched-up, your responses to the survey are fully anonymised before any analysis is undertaken.